The more parenting time equality single moms share with their kids’ dads, the higher their income.

 This makes intuitive sense, as studies of married mothers find a correlation between equality at home and their professional success.
 Yet I could not find any data on single moms, parental time-sharing and income.

 So, I set out to collect the data myself.
-The Single Mom Income and Parenting-Time Survey is 2,279 U.S. single moms.
+The Single Mom Income and Parenting-Time Survey polled 2,279 U.S. single moms.

 The big takeaway: More equality in time-sharing means higher earning for single moms